After release: A woman’s perspective

 There are things worth more than these pleasures that I don’t think get enough recognition.
 I have seen the beauty in my grandparent’s faces, wrinkled from many years of labor and holding families together.
 There could not be anything sweeter than the voice and laughter of my nephews and nieces.
 I discovered I had missed them more than I allowed myself to believe.
 I value a moment with my brothers more than I allowed myself to believe, more than any possession.
 Time is well spent listening to my parents’ stories and learning their wisdom.
 I can look out across the pasture next door in the mornings, watching the ducks swimming in their pond and the sun rising from the east, and I am filled with gratitude to be in this place.

 There are struggles I want to confess, but not the ones that I had feared.
 My parole officer is a policeman who is fair and reasonable.
 I am blessed with support.
 I have a home and transportation.
 There are no great demands.
 Be on time to my appointments, and refrain from drugs and alcohol.
 Do not carry a weapon, pay my fees, and get a job or attend school.

 The struggle has been within me.
 I spoke to you before about redemption.
 Many of us live in denial about what put us in the State’s custody to begin with.
 I worked hard on understanding and accepted my responsibilities during my prison stay.
 I wasn’t perfect and I had my fair share of problems.
 But I pressed on even when I didn’t want to.
 I never gave up on myself.
 I did everything to better my situation.

 I graduated high school and earned my associates’ degree.
 I tried to be a good worker, teacher, and friend.
 More importantly, I turned inward to confront my demons, which was the most painful part of the journey.
-The soul of a prisoner tends to be tortured by the regret of the past and the thought of what the future may bring.
+The soul of an incarcerated person tends to be tortured by the regret of the past and the thought of what the future may bring.